Rock Climbing in Gelida

 Grade: 4+ or 5

 Plecs de la Vinya Nova – Multipitch in Montserrat

 Fully equipped multipitch

 Plecs de la Vinya Nova is a great sector if you are looking for a variety of easy multipitch routes (5-6a).
 We chose to do GEM (6a+, 160 meters, 4 pitches, fully equipped).
-We didn’t find any anchor on top so we used a tree.
-To get down it’s best to rappel the neighbouring route Urquiza Olmo because the anchors of Urquiza Olmo are equipped with rings for rappeling.
+We didn’t find any anchor on top so we had to use a quite loose tree (there was nothing else).
+To get down it’s best to rappel the neighbouring route Urquiza Olmo.
+The anchors of Urquiza Olmo are equipped with rings for rappeling.

 The sector can be reached from the Vinya Nova restaurant where you can park you car.
 The walk takes about 1 hour.

 BTW, the Vinya Nova restaurant is a great place to have a beer or lunch.
 They have a huge terrace with great views and self service.
 You can bring your own food or get something from the bar.

 Via 98 Octanos 6A Multipitch (Los Gorros – Montserrat Norte)